 TYPICAL DEVELOPMENT PATTERN - Similar to other new developments in town

-- Proposed new development based on similar recent developments elsewhere in town - $\square$ Large lot 2 acres min. (net 6 homes). - ☐ Large houses \$300,000 to \$500,000 value. - ☐ Cul-de-sac style street-not interconnected with other streets. - Development too small to enhance the vitality of the village center. - ☐ Site would likely need to be clear-cut which would be unsightly as with similar developments identified during the charrette. - ☐ Lack of walkability due to dead end street and concentration of traffic typically associated with cul-de-sacs.
+- Proposed new development based on similar recent developments elsewhere in town - $\Box$ Large lot 2 acres min. (net 6 homes). - □ Large houses \$300,000 to \$500,000 value. - Cul-de-sac style street-not interconnected with other streets.